How do you pronounce your name?

 What is it like to be a professional jazz musician?

-I can't say---I haven't made a living as a musician.
-I funded my music career by working in unrelated industries, including retail, sales, construction, hospitality, education and healthcare.
-In my view, the term "professional musician" is an anachronism.
-There are insufficient resources to sustain gainful employment in music at this time.
+I can't say.
+I haven't made a living as a musician.
+I funded my music career by working in unrelated industries including retail, sales, construction, hospitality, education and healthcare.
+In my view and that of many leading virtuosos, the term professional musician is an anachronism.
+There aren't enough resources to sustain gainful employment in music at this time, not to mention that the industry is controlled by a half dozen criminal interests.
 This shouldn't deter you, however.
-You can accomplish your musical goals without money; all you need is intelligence, willpower, passion, courage, grit, confidence and the capacity to sacrifice everything for the art.
+You can accomplish your musical goals without a single penny.
+All you need is intelligence, willpower, passion, courage, grit, resourcefulness, confidence and the capacity to sacrifice everything for the art.